aydenk1/Drone-Vision-Spring-2021-Orientation/README.md

 ## Step 2.
 Perform object detection
 - Clone this repo and setup [YoloV5](https://github.com/ultralytics/yolov5)
-- Run Yolov5 on the [sample video](https://purdue0-my.sharepoint.com/:v:/g/personal/hu440_purdue_edu/EbxwYJGdvipLqD1r4WzTknwBkDALLMGRGWuXv2amaM5Y7g?e=Kgg1co)
+- Download the [sample video](https://purdue0-my.sharepoint.com/:v:/g/personal/hu440_purdue_edu/EbxwYJGdvipLqD1r4WzTknwBkDALLMGRGWuXv2amaM5Y7g?e=Kgg1co) and run Yolov5 to generate detections.
   - Use the Yolov5l weights when creating detections
 ### We will be testing the accuracy of the detections that are generated, and should be equal to the base Yolov5l weights.